EdgeOne CLI

 After completing login, you can execute

-edgeone pages init
+edgeone makers init

 During initialization, based on the instructions and your needs, the